-Partneriaeth continued to support Ceredigion County Council through their access to network meetings and Neath Port Talbot County Borough Council for Aspiring Leaders provisions during 2022-23 and it is understood that this will continue in 2023-24.
+Partneriaeth continued to support Ceredigion County Council through their access to network meetings and Neath Port Talbot County Borough Council for Aspiring Leaders provisions during 2022-23 and 2023-24 and it is understood that this will continue in 2024-25.

-Partneriaeth is governed by a legally constituted Joint Committee and provides a single integrated regional consortium, driving school improvement and learner achievement across the combined area in the South West Wales region.
+Partneriaeth is governed by a legally constituted Joint Committee and provides a single integrated regional consortium, driving Professional Learning and learner achievement across the combined area in the South West Wales region.